-In April 2013, the Company raised \$1.1 million, net of cash issuance costs, from a non-brokered private placement of 1,607,698 common share units at a price of \$0.70 per unit.
+In April 2013, the Company raised \$1.1 million (\$920,000 received in March 2013), net of cash issuance costs, from a non-brokered private placement of 1,607,698 common share units at a price of \$0.70 per unit.
 Each unit consists of one common share and on-half of one common share purchase warrant.
+In addition, \$35 thousand was received through the exercise of stock options during the three months ended March 31, 2013.

-The Company has sufficient cash resources to cover administrative costs and property option payments for the coming year.
 Management is actively targeting sources of additional financing which would assure continuation of the Company's operations and exploration programs.
 In order for the Company to meet its liabilities as they come due and to continue its operations, the Company is solely dependent upon its ability to generate such financing.
 Possible funding sources include equity or debt financing, and although the Company has been successful with its equity financings in the past, there is no assurance that future financing will be available or that financing terms will be attractive.

-As of April 26, 2013, the Company has 35,185,198 common shares issued and outstanding.
-An additional 3,834,359 warrants are outstanding, exercisable into common shares at prices between \$1.00 and \$1.20, and there are 2,344,250 stock options outstanding of which 687,500 are currently vested and "in the money".
+As of May 28, 2013, the Company has 35,185,198 common shares issued and outstanding.
+An additional 3,834,359 warrants are outstanding, exercisable into common shares at prices between \$1.00 and \$1.20, and there are 2,344,250 stock options outstanding of which 1,664,250 are currently vested and "in the money".